EmergeTools/emerge-android/snapshots/README.md

 ### Add Snapshot SDK(s)

-Add the Emerge snapshot SDK(s) as `androidTest` dependencies to your application module:
+Add the Emerge snapshot SDK as an `androidTest` dependency to your application module.
+For automatic compose `@Preview` snapshot generation, add the KSP processor as a `ksp` dependency.

 ```kotlin
 plugins {